benjaminingreens/org/README.md

 The `anchor` heading in `routines.csv` controls how the frequency is processed.

-There are two ways the frequency of a recurring event can be interpreted.
+There are two main ways the frequency of a recurring event can be interpreted.
 Imagine an event with these core properties:

 ```txt
 title: buy milk